New Mexican Pozole

 Make the Chile Seasoning Mixture

-Heat the bacon fat in a pan, then add the chiles.
+Add dried New Mexico (red Anaheim) chiles to hot pan.
+Add bacon fat in a pan and then add rest of the chiles.
 Cook, stirring frequently, until very fragrant and slightly softened.
 Add half of the tomatoes and bring to a gentle simmer.
 Cook for five minutes, then transfer to a blender.
 Add the remaining tomatoes and purée until smooth.

 Finish the Pozole

 Taste the hominy to make sure it is cooked and has a pleasant texture.
-Stir in the tomato mixture and the citrus juices.
+Stir in the tomato mixture.
+Add some of the citrus juices and taste.
+Add more if you’d like.
 Return to a simmer and cook until the pork is very tender, about 45 to 75 minutes.

 Season and Serve